dabxx/db-sneak-shop/README.md

-# Welcome to DB-Sneaks
+# Welcome to db Sneak Shop

-DB-Sneaks is an e-commerce website specializing in the sale of shoes and sneakers.
-With a wide range of footwear options, from athletic sneakers to fashionable shoes, DB-Sneaks aims to provide customers with quality products and a seamless shopping experience.
+db Sneak Shop is an e-commerce website specializing in selling shoes and sneakers.
+With a wide range of footwear options, from athletic sneakers to fashionable shoes, db Sneak Shop aims to provide customers with quality products and a seamless shopping experience.

 ## Features